nanogpt-community/nanocode/README.md

 ### Agents

-NanoGPT-Code includes two built-in agents you can switch between using the `Tab` key:
+Nanocode includes two built-in agents you can switch between using the `Tab` key:

 - **build** - Default, full access agent for development work
 - **plan** - Read-only agent for analysis and code exploration